jaubin/eos_build_tools/README.md

-# eos_j5y17lte
+# eos_build_tools
-/e/ OS build scripts for Samsung Galaxy J5 2017 LTE.
+/e/ OS build script for your images.
 Check https://e.foundation

-# DISCLAIMER

-These script build an image of /e/OS for Galaxy J5 2017 LTE using LineageOS 15.1 (Android Oreo).
-However I could *not* test the image as of now because I cannot afford risking to brick my phone.
-So use it at your own risk.
-However I'd be very interested in getting feedbacks about it.
+This script is intended to make it easier to build /e/OS images and to share your tweaks in the form of ```roomservice.xml``` files.

 # How to build the image by yourself